Part exchanging your home

 Alternatively you could try selling your house or flat at a property auction.
 Similar to selling through an estate agent, a benefit of using an auctioneer is that they’ll handle most of the work involved with marketing and selling your home.
 But there are negative aspects to selling this way, including the fact that because it’s based around people bidding on your home, there’s no guarantee of what the final sale price might be.
 This can be problematic if there’s a specific price that you need or want for your house.
 And you will also have to pay the auctioneer fees for selling your home, though you might be able to pass these on to the winning high bidder.

 And a third option is to sell your house to a fast property buying company such as LDN Properties.
 They’ll give you a competitive and speedy cash payment for your home, typically helping you to complete a sale within just a few weeks.
-And another benefit of selling your house or flat this way is that the reputable quick property buyers will never charge you any fees for selling to them.
+And another benefit of selling your house fast in London (or elsewhere in the country) this way is that the reputable quick property buyers will never charge you any fees for selling to them.
 As a result you can keep all of the profit that you make from selling your house using this option.
 Make sure to ask your quick home buyer questions to make sure they are right for you.

 Frequently asked questions about a part exchange